In this guide: All the best Zen books for beginners to read in 2022.

-1: Zen Mind, Beginner’s Mind by Shunryu Suzuki (Get it on Amazon)
+1: Zen Mind, Beginner’s Mind by Shunryu Suzuki (Get it here)

 This is arguably the best book on Zen ever written.
 It’s only a small title, but oh my goodness is it packed full of wisdom and insights.
 I love it.

 Published more than 40 years ago, it has become one of the most highly regarded spiritual publications in the world.
 It is an absolute must-read for anyone interested in learning the philosophy of Buddhism.

 If you are a beginner, you will learn everything you need to know to get started, including posture and breathing techniques, as well as the most important practices.

-But what makes this publication so exceptional is the clarity with which it is written.
+But what I love most about this book is the clarity with which it is written.
 Remarkable.

-2: The Way by Alan Watts (get it on Amazon) (Get it on Amazon)
+2: The Way by Alan Watts (Get it here)

-Alan Watts is one of the true masters of Buddhist interpretation, and oh boy does he show it in this, one of the best Zen books.
-For beginners who want to learn about Buddhist philosophy.
-A must-read.
+Alan Watts is one of the true masters of Buddhist interpretation, and oh boy does he show it in this, one of the very best Zen books.
+For beginners who want to learn about Buddhist philosophy, it’s a must-read.

-3: Zen And The Art Of Motorcycle Maintenance (Get it on Amazon)
+3: Zen And The Art Of Motorcycle Maintenance (Get it here)

 Yes, this book has the best title.

 As personal as it is universal.
 You will be absolutely inspired to change your lifestyle and challenge your perceptions.
-This is also one of the most unique reads in this list and is absolutely unforgettable.
+This is also one of the most unique reads on this list.
+It’s unforgettable.

 4: The Three Pillars (Get it here)

-For those seeking spiritual guidance, let me suggest this: The Three Pillars.
-In it, Roshi Philip Kapleau [founder of Rochester Zen Center] presents an examination of the three core pillars of Chan Buddhism: teaching, practice and enlightenment.
+If you’re looking for spiritual guidance, read The Three Pillars.
+In it, Roshi Philip Kapleau [founder of Rochester Zen Center] presents an examination of the three core pillars of Chan Buddhism.
+That is, teaching, practice, and enlightenment.